LuckyNkosi/ma-experiements/README.md

 For questions or inquiries about this research project, please contact Lucky Nkosi at [nhlanhla.nkosi4@students.wits.ac.za](mailto:nhlanhla.nkosi4@students.wits.ac.za).

-Thank you for your interest in "The Usability of Cross-device Controllers" study!
+Thank you for your interest in the "The Usability of Cross-device Controllers" study!
 We hope you find the software and data useful for your own research and exploration.